joeriks/napkin-sample/readme.md

 			GrandChildNode121
 			GrandChildNode122

-Which the napkin.js parser outputs to a json like this:
+The napkin.js parser outputs it to this object:

 	[{
 		node:"Node1",